AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 Unformatted Image:
 ![CornellSeal](https://github.com/AguaClara/aguaclara_tutorial/blob/master/Images/Cornell_University_seal.svg.png?raw=true)

-Image with Height and Width Adjusted
+Image with Height and Width Adjusted:

 <img src="https://github.com/AguaClara/aguaclara_tutorial/blob/master/Images/Cornell_University_seal.svg.png?raw=true" height=200 width=100>

-1. Import an image of your hometown or pet from your images folder in your personal repository:
+1. Import an image of your hometown or pet from your images folder in your personal repository.
+Do it both unformatted, and formatted to change the size:

 <!--- Fill you answer here. --->